 1. The Genetic Connection with the Baby

-An advantage for gestational surrogacy is that one or both intended parents can be tied to the child biologically.
+An advantage of gestational surrogacy is that one or both intended parents can be tied to the child biologically.
 The prospective parents will provide the eggs and/or sperm used during the IVF process to create an embryo that will be transferred into the surrogate mother’s uterus.
 This biological connection often makes surrogacy a great option for people who feel strongly about having a genetic child.
 Additionally, being biologically related to the child can help simplify all the legal paperwork.

 Contrary to surrogacy, adoption often involves unplanned or unwanted pregnancy, and the birth mother will be genetically tied to the child.
-This situation usually means that the prospective parents will not be biologically related the baby, therefore deriving in a more complicated and lengthier.
+This situation usually means that the prospective parents will not be biologically related to the baby, therefore deriving a more complicated and lengthier.

 2. The Costs Associated with Adoption and Surrogacy

 Whether you decide to go with surrogacy or adoption, you will be responsible for most expenses during the process.
 These expenses normally include legal costs and agency fees.
 However, if you pursue a surrogacy process, you will have additional expenses due to the fertility treatments and surrogate compensation, which will make surrogacy much more expensive than adoption.

 3. The Matching and Screening Process